nnonickreal/openqore-sdk/README.md

 - ANC button

 ## roadmap
-- [x] made firmware & base functions work correctly
+- [x] make firmware & base functions work correctly
 - [ ] apply an EQ for correcting speakers AFR
 - [ ] multipoint
 - [ ] audio focusing feature - make headphones focus on specific connected device by clicking some button combination; headphones should be focused even if the other device is trying to take the focus on itself